Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 12

-You can choose from: Perspectives on Music, Cognition and Computation, Reading Black Music: Key Texts on African American Music and other Afro-diasporic Genres, Music Theatre as a Laboratory, Humanities Now: Curating Dialogues or Humanities Now: Perspectives and Practices.
+You can choose from the four courses listed above, or from Perspectives on Music, Cognition and Computation, Reading Black Music: Key Texts on African American Music and other Afro-diasporic Genres, Music Theatre as a Laboratory, or Humanities Now: Current Dialogues or Perspectives and Practices.

 • Free-choice electives